papaux/docker-rwsols/README.md

 ### HTTPS Setup

-The server supports HTTPS.
+The server optionally supports HTTPS.
 In order to enable it, you need to create the certificates and copy them to a `ssl` folder that will be mounted to the image.

 Use the helper script to create the certificates: